riskframe/ai-rmm/framework/map-4.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 4.2
-## Map 4.2: Internal risk controls for components of the AI system, including third-party AI technologies, are identified and documented.
+> Internal risk controls for components of the AI system, including third-party AI technologies, are identified and documented. [@playbook]

 ### Map 4.2.1.
 Identify and Assess Internal Risks for AI Components.